This train of thought is much tidier than a writer’s actual brain…most of the time.

 The Power of Free-range Pens

-The world is a scary place that often leaves us feeling the butt of some cosmic joke.
+The world is a scary place that often leaves us feeling like the butt of some cosmic joke.
 But pens are still mighty and capable of giving reality the occasional swift kick in the ass.

 Disenchanted by Brianna Sugalski: a Book Review